In these terms and conditions:

 Any additional work will be invoiced at the end of each month for the additional work carried out during that month and must be settled within one week.

 The Company may vary the Standard Hourly Rate from time to time by giving you not less than one month’s written notice.

 Travel time to and from meetings will be charged by the hour at the Standard Hourly Rate.
 In addition any costs incurred by the Company in relation to the travel will be charged (flights, parking etc).

-Invoices remaining unpaid after 60 days may be referred to our debt recovery agents and all costs incurred will be the responsibility of the debtor.
+Invoices remaining unpaid after 30 days may be referred to our debt recovery agents and/or small claims court and all costs incurred will be the responsibility of the debtor.

 6. Rights and materials

 If you supply any documents, materials or information which are required for the performance of the Services, it shall be at your expense.
 You must supply the Company with such Client Material within sufficient time to enable the Company to provide the Services in accordance with the Contract.
 It is your responsibility to ensure the accuracy of all Client Material.
 It is also your responsibility to retain duplicate copies of all Client Material at your own expense and, consequently, the Company shall have no liability for any loss or damage to such Client Material, however caused.

 The property and any copyright or other intellectual property rights in:

 (a) any Client Material shall belong to you;